-Mississippi offers exceptional value for LLC formation with a $50 online filing fee and no annual report fees for LLCs.
-As of 2025, the state requires online-only filing through the Secretary of State's portal, providing faster processing and immediate confirmation compared to paper-based systems in other states.
+Mississippi offers exceptional value for LLC formation with a $50 online filing fee and no annual report fees for domestic LLCs.
+The Secretary of State's portal provides the primary filing channel, with the SOS strongly favoring online submissions that deliver faster processing and immediate confirmation over traditional paper-based methods.

-Mississippi establishes clear formation requirements under state law while maintaining streamlined processes for online-only submissions.
+Mississippi establishes clear formation requirements under the Mississippi Revised Limited Liability Company Act (Miss.
+Code Ann. § 79-29) while maintaining streamlined processes for online submissions.

-Mississippi requires online-only filing as of 2025, providing consistent costs and faster processing compared to traditional paper systems.
+Mississippi directs filers to submit formation documents online, providing consistent costs and faster processing compared to traditional paper systems.

-Mississippi requires LLC names to include "Limited Liability Company," "LLC," or "L.L.C." and be distinguishable from all existing businesses in the state database.
+Mississippi requires LLC names to include "Limited Liability Company," "LLC," or "L.L.C." and be distinguishable from all existing businesses in the state database per Miss.
+Code Ann. § 79-29-109.
 Search the Secretary of State's business name database to confirm availability before filing.

 Mississippi law mandates that every LLC maintain a registered agent with a physical street address in Mississippi to receive legal documents, state correspondence, and service of process.
-P.O. boxes are prohibited under state regulations.
+The street address requirement is established by Miss.
+Code Ann. § 79-35-4 and SOS practice; P.O. boxes are not accepted.

 Your registered agent must be:

 You can serve as your own registered agent at no cost, but this puts your address on public record and requires your availability during business hours.
-Professional registered agent services typically cost $100-$300 annually and provide privacy protection, guaranteed availability, and professional document handling.
+Professional registered agent services typically cost $100 to $300 annually and provide privacy protection, guaranteed availability, and professional document handling.

-The Certificate of Formation legally establishes your Mississippi LLC through the online-only filing system.
-Include these required elements:
+The Certificate of Formation legally establishes your Mississippi LLC.
+Per Miss.
+Code Ann. § 79-29-201, the mandatory required elements include:

 Essential provisions include:

-For single-member LLCs, an Operating Agreement demonstrates business separation from personal affairs, strengthening liability protection.
+For single-member LLCs, an operating agreement demonstrates business separation from personal affairs, strengthening liability protection.
 Multi-member LLCs especially benefit from written agreements preventing costly disputes over ownership, management decisions, and financial distributions.
+Note that Mississippi's annual report requires a statement as to whether a written operating agreement exists, per Miss.
+Code Ann. § 79-29-215(1)(f).

 Beyond LLC formation, complete federal and state registration requirements to operate legally.
 Obtain a free Employer Identification Number (EIN) from the IRS using Form SS-4, required for business banking, tax purposes, and hiring employees.